 NTIC relies on suppliers for certain raw materials and components used in its products.
 For reasons of quality assurance, cost effectiveness or availability, NTIC procures certain raw materials and components from sole or limited source suppliers.
 NTIC generally acquires such raw materials and components through purchase orders placed in the ordinary course of business, and as a result, NTIC does not have a significant inventory of these materials and components and does not have any guaranteed or contractual supply arrangements with many of these suppliers for these materials and components.
 NTIC's dependence on third-party suppliers involves several risks, including limited control over pricing, availability, quality and delivery schedules, as well as manufacturing yields and costs.
 Suppliers of such raw materials and components may decide, or be required, for reasons beyond NTIC's control to cease supplying such raw materials and components to NTIC or to raise their prices.

 Shortages of raw materials, quality control problems, production capacity constraints or delays by suppliers could negatively affect NTIC's ability to meet its production obligations and result in increased prices for affected parts.
-Any such shortage, constraint or delay may result in delays in shipments of products or components, which could adversely affect NTIC's net sales and the operating results, and its reputation.
-From time to time, materials and components used in NTIC's products are subject to allocation because of suppliers of the base resins used to manufacture NTIC's Natur-Tec® resin compounds and finished products, and in the past, NTIC has experienced some delay in obtaining such base resins.
-In addition, a number of raw materials and purchased parts used in NTIC's rust and corrosion inhibiting products and Natur-Tec® finished products are sourced from suppliers who currently serve as NTIC's sole source of supply for these components.
-Future shortages of materials and components could cause delayed shipments and custom
+Any such shortage, constraint or delay may result in delays in shipments of products or components, which could adversely affect NTIC's net sales and other operating results, and its reputation.
+From time to time, materials and components used in NTIC's products are subject to allocation because of shortages of these materials and components.